fdeblasio/pokeemerald-expansion/README.md

     - Learns Precipice Blades at level 63 instead of level 1

 - Rayquaza:
+    - Learns Dragon Claw by level up
     - Swaps Dragon Ascent and Fly levels

 - Jirachi (postgame):
-    - Learns Flash Cannon by level up
+    - Learns Mirror Shot, Psybeam, and Flash Cannon by level up

 - Deoxys (postgame):
+    - Learns Confusion by level up
     - Can use the Meteorite item to change forms

 **NOTE: Nothing past here is in the main game except Regigigas, Regieleki, and Regidrago**